Finite element method: General form of the finite element method

 Separate consideration is the smoothness of the basis functions.
 For second-order elliptic boundary value problems, piecewise polynomial basis function that is merely continuous suffice (i.e., the derivatives are discontinuous.)
 For higher-order partial differential equations, one must use smoother basis functions.
 For instance, for a fourth-order problem such as $u_{xxxx} + u_{yyyy} = f$, one may use piecewise quadratic basis functions that are $C^1$.

-Another consideration is the relation of the finite-dimensional space $V$ to its infinite-dimensional counterpart, in the examples above $H_0^1$.
+Another consideration is the relation of the finite-dimensional space $V$ to its infinite-dimensional counterpart in the examples above $H_0^1$.
 A conforming element method is one in which space $V$ is a subspace of the element space for the continuous problem.
 The example above is such a method.
-If this condition is not satisfied, we obtain a nonconforming element method, an example of which is the space of piecewise linear functions over the mesh which are continuous at each edge midpoint.
-Since these functions are in general discontinuous along the edges, this finite-dimensional space is not a subspace of the original $H_0^1$.
+If this condition is not satisfied, we obtain a nonconforming element method, an example of which is the space of piecewise linear functions over the mesh, which are continuous at each edge midpoint.
+Since these functions are generally discontinuous along the edges, this finite-dimensional space is not a subspace of the original $H_0^1$.

-Typically, one has an algorithm for taking a given mesh and subdividing it.
-If the main method for increasing precision is to subdivide the mesh, one has an h-method (h is customarily the diameter of the largest element in the mesh.)
+Typically, one has an algorithm for subdividing a given mesh.
+If the primary method for increasing precision is to subdivide the mesh, one has an h-method (h is customarily the diameter of the largest element in the mesh.)
 In this manner, if one shows that the error with a grid $h$ is bounded above by $Ch^p$, for some $C < \infty$ and $p > 0$, then one has an order p method.
-Under certain hypotheses (for instance, if the domain is convex), a piecewise polynomial of order $d$ method will have an error of order $p = d+1$.
+Under specific hypotheses (for instance, if the domain is convex), a piecewise polynomial of order $d$ method will have an error of order $p = d+1$.

 If instead of making h smaller, one increases the degree of the polynomials used in the basis function, one has a p-method.
 If one combines these two refinement types, one obtains an hp-method (hp-FEM).
 In the hp-FEM, the polynomial degrees can vary from element to element.
-High order methods with large uniform p are called spectral finite element methods (SFEM).
+High-order methods with large uniform p are called spectral finite element methods (SFEM).
 These are not to be confused with spectral methods.

 For vector partial differential equations, the basis functions may take values in $\mathbb{R}^n$.

 Various types of finite element methods

 AEM

-The Applied Element Method or AEM combines features of both FEM and Discrete element method, or (DEM).
+The Applied Element Method or AEM combines features of both FEM and Discrete element method or (DEM).

 A-FEM

-The Augmented-Finite Element Method is introduced by Yang and Lui whose goal was to model the weak and strong discontinuities without the need of extra DoFs as in PuM stated.
+Yang and Lui introduced the Augmented-Finite Element Method, whose goal was to model the weak and strong discontinuities without needing extra DoFs, as PuM stated.

+CutFEM

+The Cut Finite Element Approach was developed in 2014.
+The approach is "to make the discretization as independent as possible of the geometric description and minimize the complexity of mesh generation, while retaining the accuracy and robustness of a standard finite element method."